openid/OpenID4VC-HAIP/openid4vc-high-assurance-interoperability-profile-1_0.md

 If batch issuance is used and the Credential Issuer has indicated (via `cryptographic_binding_methods_supported` metadata parameter) that cryptographic holder binding is required, all public keys used in Credential Request SHOULD be attested within a single key attestation.

-# OpenID for Verifiable Presentations
+# OpenID for Verifiable Presentations {#openid-for-verifiable-presentations}

 The following requirements apply to OpenID for Verifiable Presentations, irrespective of the flow and Credential Format: